sanjaydecisionpoint/distributed_systems_server_demo/README.md

 This will create an instance of the server that is listening on port 8000 and 8001.
 On 8001 it is receiving, so it will update its send message to be sent via 8000 with whatever it received on 8001.

+Say you have started another server
+>python3 server.py 9000 9001

+You can use the number generator script to set the two in sync sending same message by the following command:
+>python3 number_generator.py 8001 9001